lfi-project/.github/profile/README.md

 * `llvm-project`: our development fork of the LLVM project.
 * `lfi-specification`: the LaTeX sources for the LFI specification document.

+See https://github.com/zyedidia/lfi for the older research repository, where we also keep various experimental features.
+That repository will be moved/merged into this organization in the future.

 # What is LFI?

 LFI (Lightweight Fault Isolation) is a performant and secure software